 This is a multidisciplinary clinic that provides carefully coordinated multi-specialty care, serving the multiple needs of individuals and families with a variety of cardiac and genetic conditions.
-In addition to a full staff of cardiologists and geneticists, we work closely with a network of other subspecialists, including but not limited to general surgeons, ophthalmologists, orthopedic surgeons, behavioral pediatricians, educational specialists and mental health providers.
+In addition to a full staff of cardiologists and geneticists, we partner with a network of other subspecialists, including but not limited to general surgeons, ophthalmologists, orthopedic surgeons, behavioral pediatricians, educational specialists and mental health providers.

 The Cardiovascular Genetics program provides innovative clinical care, education and research.
 Patients and families have access to the latest diagnostic modalities and innovative therapies in cardiology, genetics and related subspecialties.
 Educational opportunities are available for medical trainees as well as patients and families.